uhop/cognito-express-middleware/README.md

 The [Express](https://expressjs.com/) middleware to authenticate and authorized users using [AWS Cognito](https://aws.amazon.com/cognito/)
 [user pools](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html).
-It validates a JWT token (either an id or access token) and populates `req.cognitoUser`, or any other property of your choice, with its deciphered content.
+It validates a JWT token (either an id or access token) and populates `req.user`, or any other property of your choice, with its deciphered content.
 Simple helpers are provided to make decisions on accessibility of API endpoints for a given user.

 This project is based on [cognito-toolkit](https://www.npmjs.com/package/cognito-toolkit).
 It is a sister project of [koa-cognito-middleware](https://www.npmjs.com/package/koa-cognito-middleware).